brandonmitchell217/brandonmitchell217/README.md

 - 💼 I am currently open to new opportunities, please reach out if you'd like to work together!
 - 🌱 I have recently been learning more on using databases & working with backend development
-- 👨‍👩‍👧‍👦 Outside of work, I am usually spending time with my family.
+- 👨‍👩‍👧‍👦 Outside of work you'll usually find me spending time with my family.
-- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/brandonmitchell217/") || [brandonmitchell217@gmail.com](mailto:brandonmitchell217@gmail.com)

 ---